Kotlin/kotlinx.serialization/docs/builtin-classes.md

 ### Maps

-A [Map] with a primitive or enum key and an arbitrary serializable value can be serialized.
+A [Map] with a primitive or enum keys and an arbitrary serializable values can be serialized.

 ```kotlin
 @Serializable